kbieser/wrangling-genomics/_episodes/10-fly-alignment.md

 aligner.
 We will use the BWA-MEM algorithm, which is the latest and is generally recommended for high-quality queries as it is faster and more accurate.

 An example of what a `bwa` command looks like is below for a single fly stock.
-This command will not run, as we are using a different reference genome.
+This command **will not run**, as we are using a different reference genome.
 But what we can do is it as a foundation to build our own bwa script.

 ~~~
 $ bwa mem ref_genome/Drosophila_melanogaster.BDGP6.22.97.chr.fa \